objektwerks/cassandra.x/README.md

 Cassandra
 ---------
->Homeschool domain model using Cassandra and CQRS/ES.
+>Homeschool domain model using Cassandra and CQRS/ES using Scala 3.

 Object Model
 ------------